cross-team/thor/README.md

 lerna bootstrap
 ```

-This command will search through the current local repo and install any dependencies and cross-dependencies
+This command will search through the current local repo and install any dependencies and cross-dependencies.

+**Why**
+**When**

 ### Build Thor Packages

-Change to the following folders and run a build

-Navigate to: /**packages/franklin-thor/**
-run: `yarn run build`

-Navigate to: /**packages/franklin-thor-fti/**
-run: `yarn run build`

-Navigate to: /**packages/franklin-thor-icons/**
-run: `yarn run build`

 To build all packages run: `yarn build:all` in root directory.

-### Thor-Playground

 If `yarn build:all` was not used to build all the packages and the build of the Thor packages were done independently, use `yarn build:clean`.

 This will remove the node_modules related to the packages and reinstall them with appropriate build files,
 required to be used with the playground.

+**Why**
+**When**

+### Thor-Playground

+Thor-Playground is the name of the Storybook sandbox in services/franklin-thor-playground.

 ### Conclusion